JackLeick/JackLeick/README.md

 - 👋 Hi, I’m @JackLeick
 - Programmer in financial services industry.
 - Interested in applying technology to improve all aspects of life
+- Tinkerer - currently tinkering with generative AI applications
+- Somewhere between a 10xer and a spaghetti coder

 <!---
 JackLeick/JackLeick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.